-Visit with your physician for a face-to-face examination and discuss your mobility options.
-Medicare now requires a face-to-face examination with your physician prior to writing a prescription for a power mobility device.
+Visit with your physician for a face-to-face examination and discuss your mobility challenges and options.
+Medicare and most insurances require a face-to-face examination with your physician prior to writing a prescription for a power mobility device.

 During your exam, your physician must first consider the use of cane, walker, and manual wheelchair before considering a scooter or power wheelchair.
 If your physician feels that your mobility needs must be resolved with a scooter or power wheelchair, this must be supported in your medical records and a prescription can be written.
 A Physical Therapist or Occupational Therapist may also conduct an additional assessment if your physician deems it necessary.

 Have your physician fax or mail the written prescription and medical records to your Mobility Supplier.
-The Mobility Supplier must receive the written prescription and supporting documentation (medical records) within 45 days from the date of your face-to-face examination.
+The Mobility Supplier must receive the written prescription and supporting documentation (medical records) within 6 months of the date of your face-to-face examination.

 Once received, the Mobility Supplier will work with you and your physician to determine the appropriate scooter or power wheelchair model for your needs.